cbonoz/did23/README.md

 * Enhanced Security Measures: Implement advanced security features, such as multi-factor authentication and additional encryption layers, to fortify user data and interactions.
 * Integration with more identity and blockchain sources: Extend compatibility to multiple blockchains to provide users with options and flexibility when conducting verified transactions.
 * Community Governance: Establish a governance model that empowers platform users to influence decision-making and ensure long-term sustainability between parties on the app.
-* Incentives for use and reporting: Make it easy as possible to start generating leads on the application and tracking the performance of using a VerifiedEntity page vs. traditional checks/fiat payments and public aggregator sites like Yellowpages.
+* Incentives for use and reporting: Make it easy as possible to start generating leads on the application and tracking the performance of using a VerifiedEntity page vs. traditional review sites like Yelp.

 ### Useful links